tonyguesswho/mydiary/README.md

 # mydiary

-An online Diary for users to pen down their thoughts and experiences
+An online Diary for users to write down their thoughts and experiences